Archdiocese of Santa Fe: 1900 to 1930

 Bourgade served as archbishop for nine years.
-His final annual report to the Vatican showed the archdiocese contained a Catholic population of 167,000 people, 45 churches with resident priests, and 340 missions.
-Bourgade was in poor health for most of his tenure; to assist him, the Vatican named Reverend John Pitaval from the Diocese of Denver as an auxiliary bishop in Santa Fe in 1902.
+His final annual report to the Vatican showed the archdiocese contained a Catholic population of 167,000 people, served by 45 churches with resident priests and 340 missions.
+Bourgade was in poor health for most of his tenure; to assist him, the Vatican named John Pitaval from the Diocese of Denver as an auxiliary bishop in Santa Fe in 1902.

 After Bourgade died in 1908, Pope Pius X appointed Pitaval as archbishop of Santa Fe.
-He founded St. Anthony's Orphanage at Albuquerque and St. Mary's Hospital at Gallup.
+He founded St. Anthony's Orphanage at Albuquerque, New Mexico, and St. Mary's Hospital at Gallup, New Mexico.
 He also erected the bronze statue of Lamy outside the Cathedral of St. Francis of Assisi.
-Following Pitaval's retirement in 1918, the Archdiocese had over 140,000 Catholics, 80 priests, 46 parishes, 356 missions, 26 parochial schools, and five hospitals.
+Following Pitaval's retirement in 1918, the archdiocese had over 140,000 Catholics, 80 priests, 46 parishes, 356 missions, 26 parochial schools, and five hospitals.

-The next archbishop of Santa Fe was Reverend Albert Daeger, named by Pope Benedict XV in 1919.
+The next archbishop of Santa Fe was Albert Daeger, named by Pope Benedict XV in 1919.
 He was the first American-born archbishop of Santa Fe; all of his predecessors came from France.